CCA-Public/digital-archives-manual/guides/unusual.md

 The appraisal module is the default starting screen after launching ePADD.
 Appraisal is intended to be used by the donor to do initial review and restriction of their own email.
 Notably, the “Do not transfer” flag will effectively delete emails, preventing them from being moved to the processing module.

-For CCA's purposes, the appraisal module will typically only be used for its importer, as donors do not typically review their own materials.
+For CCA's purposes, the appraisal module will typically only be used for its importer, as donors do not usually review their own materials.
 Additional review and restriction will occur in the processing module.
 To import your MBOX files into ePADD:
 1. Launch ePADD by clicking epadd.exe.
 By default, ePADD runs with 4GB of RAM, but additional RAM may be needed for larger collections.
 If this is the case, download epadd-standalone.jar, and launch ePADD using the code below, where # identifies the amount of RAM (in GB) you wish to allocate.
 8 GB is typically sufficient.
    ```
    java -Xmx#g -jar /file/path/to/epadd-standalone.jar